PratyushJha254/PratyushJha254/README.md

 ---

-## 🔭 Current focus (short)
-1. Developing diffusion-based approaches to simulate phase diagrams and low-energy configurations in condensed matter.
-2. Studying theoretical and empirical aspects of *why* and *how* LLMs reason — focusing on RL to build intuition in models.
-3. Preference tuning & alignment to reduce hallucinations.

----

 ## 🤝 Open to collaborations & roles
 I’m extremely happy to work on research projects and open to exploring new domains in AI — especially those that require substantial mathematical thinking.
 If you have a project, internship, or role where I can contribute (or learn), let’s talk.